 Tropical Fruit Crops Management (Dr. Jonathan Crane)

 This program's main areas of research include tree training (carambola, Annona spp., mamey sapote), tree size control (avocado, lime, mango, carambola, lychee, longan, Annona spp., mamey sapote), fertilizer practices and plant nutrition (carambola, lychee, avocado, lime), crop manipulation for off-season production (carambola, guava, Annona spp.), rootstock evaluation (Annona spp.
-Citrus spp.), improving fruit size (longan), and carambola, guava, papaya, and lychee cultivar evaluation.
+Citrus spp.), improving fruit size (longan), and cultivar evaluation of carambola, guava, papaya, and lychee.

 Genetics and Breeding of Tropical Fruit Crops (Dr. Alan Chambers)

 This program focuses on identifying economically viable crops for southern Florida and creating novel cultivars by gaining deep genomic/genetic insights and developing advanced molecular methods.
 The primary objective of the program is to increase value to growers and enhance the consumer experience with tropical and subtropical fruit crops.

 Vegetable Breeding - Genetics and Genomics (Dr. Geoffrey Meru)

 The goal of this program is the development of high yielding subtropical and tropical vegetable varieties with acceptable resistance/tolerance to abiotic and biotic stresses using contemporary and traditional technologies.
 The extension component of the program is aimed at transferring to growers the information gained about genetic resistance/tolerance to stresses and how horticultural traits of tropical and temperate vegetable crops can be improved through genetics and breeding.